by Thomas Mejtoft, PhD

 Among the respondents in the survey, 57% were female and 43% were male.

-Writing in text when there is a simple data set, with few options, is a good option since it is space efficient and easy to understand.
+Writing the data in-text when there is a simple data set, with few options, is good practice since it is space efficient and easy to understand.

 Alternative 2 (table):